convox/docs/docs/reference/rack-parameters/NLBCrossZone.md

 # NLBCrossZone

 Enable cross-zone load balancing on the public [NLB](/reference/rack-parameters/NLB).
-When `No`, each Availability Zone's listener routes only to targets in that AZ — the AWS default.
+When `No`, each Availability Zone's listener routes only to targets in that AZ (the AWS default).
 When `Yes`, every listener routes to targets in every AZ, spreading traffic evenly at the cost of cross-AZ data transfer.

 | Default value  | `No`        |
 | Allowed values | `Yes`, `No` |